klau2005/prometheus_generic_exporter/README.md

 In this case, 4 new timeseries will be created with the desired metric name but with the label `component` holding the value of the component.
 Example:
 `test_status{component="health",...}` (there will be more labels added, defined in the global_labels section and in each script section).
 Both `global_labels` and `labels` sections can be omitted if not needed.
 In fact, the module can start with a config file as simple as `{"scripts": []}` (in this case, no script/command will run).

+For a quick start, there is an example config file (in the configs folder) and a sample script (in the scripts folder) that will generate your first metrics.
+Use them as a guideline and add your own.